top of page

 Every time you feel pressured to encourage your blind baby to walk into danger - remember - Safe Toddles has research to prove that blood, bruises and broken bones do not result in better blind baby outcomes.
 Your blind baby doesn't walk because he can't see where he is going and he doesn't feel safe.

-The people who wrote the advice to act as if your child could see did not base their conclusions on any scientific rationale, nor did they study the outcomes of their hypothesis.
+The people who wrote the advice to act as if your child could see did not base their conclusions on any scientific rationale, nor did they study the outcomes of their hypothesis, if they had they would have stopped recommending it long ago.

 Maybe they just didn't know it was wrong?
 What else could explain such barbaric treatment of our most precious resource-our beautiful blind babies.